Kevin Nastiuk

-Kevin Nastiuk (born July 20, 1985) is a Ukrainian Canadian ice hockey goaltender, who most recently played for ACHW side Stony Plain Eagles.
+Kevin Nastiuk (born July 20, 1985) is a Ukrainian Canadian former professional ice hockey goaltender.

 Playing career

 Nastiuk played junior hockey with the Medicine Hat Tigers from 2001 through 2005 and was drafted in the fourth round of the 2003 NHL Entry Draft by the Carolina Hurricanes.
 Nastiuk had played for several teams in the American Hockey League, ECHL and Central Hockey League before joining Eisbären Berlin in the later stages of the 2009–10 DEL season.